CaitHRobinson/private-rental-efficiency/README.md

 [Context](): How to contextualise clusters using socio-demographic data

-Our project team works across programming languages, therefore clean and cluster are provided in R, and context is provided in python.
+Please not that our project team works across programming languages, therefore clean and cluster are provided in R, and context is provided in python.